‘No sacred cows’: Signal that 4G leaders are ready to make bold changes is important, say MPs

 "And if the PSLE is not going to be slaughtered, then why not, and when will some significant changes be made?"

-MP for Jalan Besar GRC Denise Phua, who is also chair of the Government Parliamentary Committee for Education, also gave an example of several bold moves that could be made.
+MP for Jalan Besar GRC Denise Phua, who is also chair of the Government Parliamentary Committee for Education, also gave examples of several bold moves that could be made.

 "I’ve always talked about the need to be bold and not just tweak policies, but I also think there’s no need to be bold for bold’s sake,” she said.
 “But in education, I think we should really engage other segments of society, including the employers, educators themselves and their families ... folks who’ve been out there, and look at other models ... to develop something that is very special for Singapore."